Emergency Caller Location Information

 Accuracy of ECLI

-A precise location solution is available on Android and iOS smartphones.
 Location data is provided by Google’s Android Emergency Location service and Apple’s Advanced Mobile Location for iOS, which uses GPS, Wi-Fi or cell-site information to define the location of the handset.
-If a device is able to connect to GNSS satellite constellations (such as the GPS), the information can be as accurate as 2 metres.
-Wi-Fi can be as accurate as 15 metres.
+If a device is able to connect to GNSS satellite constellations (such as the GPS), the location information can be as accurate as 2 metres.
+Wi-Fi location information can be as accurate as 15 metres.

 Accessing or correcting information held by the ECLI Service